Differences have implications for assessment, quality assurance, and training

 CAD and QIA share many common components and both leverage a richness in medical images that has yet to be fully tapped.
 There is a natural synergy between the two and we expect that methodologies developed in one field are likely to be applicable in the other.
 Also, both techniques can benefit from standardized assessment, QA and user training procedures.
 We hope this study increases the coalescence of new ideas and standardized approaches in these closely related fields. #RSNA #imaging #radiology

-Zhimin Huo, PhD, is a researcher in Carestream’s Research & Innovation Laboratories
+Zhimin Huo, PhD, is a researcher in Carestream Health’s Research & Innovation Laboratories

-The following people also contributed to the study: Berkman Sahiner, PhD, Senior Biomedical Research Scientist at US Food and Drug Administration; Samuel G. Armato III, PhD; Heang-Ping Chan, PhD, Institutional Research Collaboration, General Electric Company; Ronald M. Summers, MD, PhD, Royalties, iCAD, Inc Research funded, iCAD, Inc; and Nicholas Petrick, PhD
+The following people also contributed to the study: Berkman Sahiner, PhD and Nicholas Petrick, PhD, US Food and Drug Administration; Samuel G. Armato III, PhD, University of Chicago; Heang-Ping Chan, PhD, University of Michigan; Ronald M. Summers, National Institutes of Health, Clinical Center